John Nathan-Turner: Contentious decisions

 Nathan-Turner's casting decisions for the central role of the Doctor have also been criticised.
 Former script editor Terrance Dicks said of the three actors he cast: "The magic wasn't quite there."
-Former producer Philip Hinchcliffe claimed that, following Tom Baker's departure, the series "became a bit pantomime for me" and that Baker's successors lacked the "moral conviction" the earlier actors brought to the role.
+Former producer Philip Hinchcliffe stated that, following Tom Baker's departure, the series "became a bit pantomime for me" and that Baker's successors lacked the "moral conviction" the earlier actors brought to the role.
 Eric Saward disagreed with the casting of Colin Baker in particular, saying he lacked "the energy and eccentricity that the part calls for", and complained that Nathan-Turner hadn't discussed casting decisions with him.
 Saward was also unhappy with the casting of Bonnie Langford as Mel Bush, saying: "I don't think she can act, let alone bring anything to the show."

 Terrance Dicks was particularly scathing of Nathan-Turner's production of Doctor Who during an interview in 2013: "There was a decline, without a doubt.
 I think the people working on it, particularly John Nathan-Turner, were not fit for purpose, as it were.
 Colin Baker, for example, never got a chance with that silly costume, which I thought was a great shame.
 I was sorry, but I wasn't surprised when they took it off."
-However, composer and audio engineer Mark Ayres made an impassioned defence of Nathan-Turner on the DVD commentary for The Greatest Show in the Galaxy, stating: "John gets a lot of criticism as a producer but he was absolutely fantastic in giving people a chance: new writers, new composers, new actresses.
+Composer and audio engineer Mark Ayres made an impassioned defence of Nathan-Turner on the DVD commentary for The Greatest Show in the Galaxy, stating: "John gets a lot of criticism as a producer but he was absolutely fantastic in giving people a chance: new writers, new composers, new actresses.
 And a lot of what John did didn't work, let's be honest, but when it does work I think you get something really quite special."